Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Subaru Crosstrek are $1,174 every 12 months with full coverage.
-Comprehensive costs on average $250 each year, collision insurance costs $400, and liability is $388.
-A liability-only policy costs around $434 a year, and high-risk insurance costs around $2,526.
+The average auto insurance rates for a Subaru Crosstrek are $1,174 annually including full coverage.
+Comprehensive costs on average $250, collision insurance costs $400, and liability coverage is estimated at $388.
+A liability-only policy costs approximately $434 a year, and high-risk insurance costs around $2,526.
 16-year-old drivers cost the most to insure at up to $4,406 a year.

 Average premium for full coverage: $1,174